Cardiology

 Clinical Training (Combined Fellowship Program)

-The core curriculum includes rotations on the cardiology consultation service, coronary care unit, noninvasive laboratory, cardiac rehabilitation service, nuclear cardiology, cardiac MRI, cardiac catheterization laboratory, cardiac electrophysiology, and congestive heart failure/cardiac transplantation.
-In addition, each fellow is assigned a continuity clinic that meets one morning or afternoon per week throughout the three-year training period.
+The core curriculum includes rotations on the cardiology consultation service, cardiac care unit, noninvasive echo laboratory, nuclear cardiology, cardiac CT and MRI, cardiac catheterization laboratory, cardiac electrophysiology, and advanced heart failure/cardiac transplantation.
+In addition, each fellow is assigned a continuity clinic which meets one half-day per week throughout the three-year training period.

 Completion of the core curriculum satisfies certification requirements of the American Board of Internal Medicine (ABIM), as well as those of the American College of Cardiology/American Heart Association (ACC/AHA) Task Force on Clinical Privileges in Cardiology.
-After completion of the two-year core curriculum, subsequent experiences in clinical cardiology are determined by the career goals of each individual fellow.
+After completing the 2-year core curriculum, each fellow pursues an individualized plan for clinical and research training that meets their unique career goals.

 Noninvasive Imaging